-The University of Sydney requires that every Higher Degree by Research student, whether full time or part time, has a Progress Review (PR) in the form of a face-to-face interview at least once every 12 months.
-Until recently this was known as an Annual Progress Review (APR), and you are likely to still come across this term.
+The University of Sydney requires that every higher degree by research (HDR) student, whether full time or part time, has a progress review (PR) at least once every twelve (12) months.
+The progress review is a face-to-face interview with academic staff.
+Until recently this was known as an annual progress review (APR), and you are likely to still come across this term.

-Your PR is a critical opportunity for you to constructively discuss your achievements, areas of concern, or any challenges you are facing, to ensure you are heading in the right direction in your candidature, and to receive beneficial feedback.
-Your PR is designed to assist you to successfully complete your candidature by assessing:
+Your PR is a critical opportunity for you to constructively discuss your achievements, areas of concern, or any challenges you are facing; to ensure you are heading in the right direction in your candidature; and to receive beneficial feedback.
+Your PR is designed to assist you to successfully complete your candidature by assessing whether:

-Students re-enrolling for a period of more than six (6) months to revise and resubmit must also participate in a Progress Review between 3-6 months from the date of re-enrolment.
+Students re-enrolling for a period of more than six (6) months to revise and resubmit must also participate in a progress review between 3 to 6 months from the date of re-enrolment.

-All HDR students must have a progress plan within three (3) months of commencement of candidature (within six (6) months of candidature for part-time HDR students).
+You will submit your progress plan as part of your progress review each year.
+All HDR students must have a progress plan within three (3) months of commencement of candidature for full-time students, or within six (6) months of commencement of candidature for part-time students.
 Students are responsible for creating and maintaining their progress plan, in consultation with their supervisor.
-Your progress plan must follow the University’s template, and will typically include all activities and milestones required to achieve the award of the degree.
-Progress plan templates for each Faculty are available at:
+Your progress plan must follow the University’s template and will typically include all activities and milestones required to be awarded your degree.
+There are progress plan templates for each faculty.

-You are encouraged to regularly review your progress plan with your supervisor and certainly before a Progress Review.
-Variations to your plan can include: attendance mode; leave or suspension; achievement or failure in a milestone; extension; other unanticipated barriers or major changes to the research project.
+We encourage you to regularly review your progress plan with your supervisor and certainly before a progress review.
+Variations to your plan can include: a change in attendance mode, leave or suspension, achievement or failure in a milestone, extension, other unanticipated barriers or major changes to the research project.
 You may have unexpected health issues or require academic adjustments due to a short-term or permanent disability.
-Remember, a clear and updated progress plan that is agreed upon by your supervisor will make for a smoother Progress Review.
+Remember, a clear and updated progress plan that is agreed upon by your supervisor will make for a smoother progress review.

-All postgraduate research students must complete the PR form, which will also be completed by your supervisor.
-The Higher Degree by Research Administration Centre (HDRAC) will notify you when your PR is due.
-The HDRAC will provide instructions on completing the PR form online and uploading relevant support documentation, such as your progress plan and thesis abstract.
-This form will then go to your supervisor to complete, and should come back to you so you can read the comments made by your supervisor prior to your interview.
-The panel will read your PR form and documentation before your interview.
+For each PR all postgraduate research students must complete a PR form, which will also be completed by your supervisor.
+HDRAC will notify you when your PR form is due.
+HDRAC will provide instructions on completing the PR form online and uploading relevant support documentation, such as your progress plan and thesis abstract.
+This form will then go to your supervisor to complete and should come back to you so you can read the comments made by your supervisor prior to your interview.
+Your progress review panel will also read your PR form and documentation before your interview.
 The completed PR form is an important part of your performance evaluation and provides a record of your work progress.

-Your interview will typically be for 15-30 minutes.
+Your interview will typically be for 15 to 30 minutes.
+Your progress review interview will be conducted by your progress review panel.
 The interview will focus on your progress plan and any required variation to the plan as presented by you or your supervisor.
 The interview is an opportunity for you to demonstrate your level of knowledge relating to your research and your degree.
 Your progress review interview is normally conducted without your supervisor being present.
 Any of your supervisors may be invited to attend an interview, but you will be notified if this is the case.
 If there are or will be variations to your progress plan, the panel may need to interview your supervisor.
-You must be given the opportunity to speak with the panel without any of your supervisors being present.
+But you must also be given the opportunity to speak with the panel without any of your supervisors being present.

-If you are having an issue with your supervisor or any other member/s of staff, or if you are experiencing a personal difficulty, you may want to raise the issue for discussion at your Progress Review interview.
+If you are having an issue with your supervisor or any other University staff, or if you are experiencing a personal difficulty, you may want to raise the issue for discussion at your progress review interview.
 You may be able to raise sensitive issues by writing to your panel chair, who is normally your postgraduate coordinator, to arrange a confidential discussion at the interview.
-Be aware that complaints about supervision should be raised in a professional manner and if possible with evidence.
-SUPRA advises you contact HDRAC first for advice on how your Faculty manages requests for confidentiality in your Progress Review interview.
-If you are going to bring up a serious issue, you may want to seek advice from SUPRA first.
+Be aware that complaints about supervision should be raised in a professional manner and, if possible, with evidence.
+We advise that you contact HDRAC first for advice on how your faculty manages requests for confidentiality in your progress review interview.
+If you are going to bring up a serious issue, you may want to seek confidential advice from us first.
 Remember that anything you write on your PR form will not be confidential.

-You have the right to bring a support person to your interview, and this could be a SUPRA SAAO.
+You have the right to bring a support person to your interview, and this could be one of our SAAOs (SUPRA Advice and Advocacy Officers).
 You will need to notify HDRAC or the postgraduate coordinator prior to your interview that you will be bringing a support person.

 There are 3 possible outcomes:

-If your progress is deemed Marginal or Unsatisfactory, you have the right to appeal to the Faculty.
-The conditions and time frame are set out in your outcome letter.
+If it is decided that you have made marginal progress or unsatisfactory progress, you have the right to appeal to the faculty.
+The conditions and time frame for making an appeal will be in your outcome letter.

-If the Faculty decides to exclude you for not showing good cause, you have a right to a Faculty-level appeal.
-The conditions and time frame are set out in the decision letter.
-If the Faculty rejects your appeal you have an option to appeal to the Student Appeals Body (SAB), which is your final level of appeal.
+If your faculty decides to exclude you for not showing good cause, you have a right to a faculty-level appeal.
+The conditions and time frame for making an appeal will be in your outcome letter.
+If your faculty rejects this appeal you have an option to appeal to the Student Appeals Body (SAB), which is your final level of appeal.

-Candidates may be enrolled in a Master’s by Research degree or PhD on a probationary basis for up to two (Master’s) or four (PhD) research periods, after which progress is reviewed and the Head of School will then confirm your candidature or ask you to Show Good Cause as to why your candidature should not be terminated.
+Candidates may be enrolled in a master’s by research degree or PhD on a probationary basis for up to two research periods (for a master’s degree) or four research periods (for a PhD).
+After this time your progress will be reviewed and the head of school will either confirm your candidature or ask you to Show Good Cause as to why your candidature should not be terminated.

-SUPRA recommends that you keep your own personal file which includes copies of all progress reports; medical certificates; research plans; meeting minutes or your own notes of meetings; and all emails or other documents (both academic and personal) that relate to or discuss your progress.
+We recommend that you keep your own personal file which includes copies of all progress reports, medical certificates, research plans, meeting minutes or your own notes of meetings and all emails or other documents (both academic and personal) that relate to or discuss your progress.
 Remember to record dates of events.

-If you require assistance or advice on any aspect of your progression, especially on appealing a progression outcome or exclusion, please contact SUPRA.
+If you require assistance or advice on any aspect of your progression, especially on appealing a progression outcome or exclusion, please contact us.